-Huge installation with 1000's of loud speakers spread across the site to nearly 100 buildings.
+Outline: Huge installation with 1000+ loud speakers spread across the site to around 100 local buildings.
 Long distances and local cabling infrastructure limitations provide challenge to system design.
 30+ separately but linked system installations / local amplifier stacks together with a number of cascading priority primary site-wide broadcast inputs further add to the technical challenge of this large site.

 Solution: With some building-to-building distances of over 1km, a robust and independent solution for audio distribution was required.
 From previous military project experience and other long distance project designs, a traditionally cabled and network distribution of building amplifiers was installed.
 Raising audio levels to and above professional 'line level' enabled us to carry audio broadcasts whilst maintaining a quality signal integrity throughout the site.
 To protect local building amplifiers from any unwanted 'noise' from the vast cable infrastructure lengths, Voice Operated Relays (VOR's) were used as a barrier - only opening with a large broadcast signal level.

 Bespoke microphones, including message playback buttons (eg. crash alarm, NBC attack...) were installed at the various site broadcast positions.

 - Audio Tone & Message Playback

 - Audio Link from office to Aircraft Hangar